vds2212/vds2212.github.io/plugins.md

 ### [UndoTree](https://github.com/kshenoy/vim-signature)

-Give you easy access to the full Vim undo tree.
+Gives you easy access to the full Vim undo tree.
 Help you recovering the version of the file you want (even when you didn't commit it)

 ### [Context](https://github.com/wellle/context.vim)